 Has the Human Game Begun to Play Itself Out?

-Bill McKibben’s groundbreaking book The End of Nature—issued in dozens of languages and long regarded as a classic—was the first book to alert us to global warming.
+Bill McKibben’s groundbreaking book The End of Nature was the first book to alert us to global warming.
 But the danger is broader than that: even as climate change shrinks the space where our civilization can exist, new technologies like artificial intelligence and robotics threaten to bleach away the variety of human experience.
-Falter tells the story of these converging trends and of the ideological fervor that keeps us from bringing them under control.
-Drawing on McKibben’s experience in building 350.org, the first truly global citizens movement to combat climate change, this book offers some possible ways out of the trap.
-We’re at a bleak moment in human history—and we’ll either confront that bleakness or watch the civilization our forebears built slip away.
-Falter is a powerful and sobering call to arms, to save not only our planet but also our humanity itself.
+Falter—“a fresh perspective with surprising examples and an engaging writing style” (Jared Diamond, The New York Times Book Review)—tells the story of these converging trends and of the ideological fervor that keeps us from bringing them under control.
+And then, drawing on McKibben’s experience in building 350.org, the first truly global citizens movement to combat climate change, it offers some possible ways out of the trap.
+We’re at a bleak moment in human history—and we’ll either confront that bleakness or watch the civilization our forebearers built slip away.
+Falter is a powerful and sobering call to arms, to save not only our planet but also our humanity.

-Bill McKibben is the founder of the environmental organization 350.org and the Schumann Distinguished Scholar in Environmental Studies at Middlebury College.
+Bill McKibben is the founder of the environmental organization 350.org and was among the first to have warned of the dangers of global warming.
+He is the Schumann Distinguished Scholar in Environmental Studies at Middlebury College, and the winner of the Gandhi Prize, the Thomas Merton Prize, and the Right Livelihood Prize.
 He is the author of fifteen books, including the bestsellers The End of Nature, Eaarth, and Deep Economy.
 He lives in Vermont.